Rokiškis: Jewish history

 The Soviets annexed Lithuania in 1940 and all Jewish businesses were confiscated.
-When Nazi Germany attacked the Soviet Union on June 21–22, 1941, Lithuania was quickly overrun.
+When Nazi Germany attacked the Soviet Union on 21–22 June 1941, Lithuania was quickly overrun.
 The Germans soon brought in special assignment squads to arrest and murder Jews.
 The Jews of Rokiškis and its environs were murdered in nearby woods just north of Bajorai, 400 meters east of the intersection of the northeasterly road to Juodupė and the northerly road to Lukštai.
-The official German army report (“the Jager Report”) states that on August 15–16, 1941, a total of 3,207 Jews were killed.
+The official German army report (“the Jager Report”) states that on 15–16 August 1941, a total of 3,207 Jews were killed.
 Other Jews were deported to the ghetto of Joniškis and killed there.

-People of note

-Rokiškis is the birthplace of the commander of the Soviet Air Force and Hero of the USSR, Yakov Smushkevich.
-It is also the birthplace of archaeologist Laima Vaitkunskienė.